Learn about all the Colorado Tree Coalition programs with this narrated PowerPoint presentation created by Susan Hardin.

-- Those receiving scholarships will be required to supply an article or notes to be used in Tree Talk and/or placed on the CTC web site and/or in another electronic newsletter format so others can benefit from the workshop as well.
+- Those receiving scholarships will be required to supply an article or notes to be used in a CTC publication, social media and/or website and/or in another electronic newsletter format so others can benefit from the workshop as well.

-The board of the CTC is committed to education and is seeking additional funds so the scholarship program can be expanded and more people throughout Colorado can benefit from the various educational opportunities available.
+The board of the CTC is committed to education and is seeking additional funds to the scholarship program so that it can be expanded and more people throughout Colorado can benefit from the various educational opportunities available.

 Colorado Tree Coalition Tree Grant

 Please note these important criteria for the grant program:

 - The application is electronic.
 All applications are emailed: Vince.Urbina@ColoState.edu

 - Grant recipients are eligible for grants every other year.
 Grants will not be awarded to applicants who won a grant the previous year.

 - Applications from communities serving populations of less than 8,000 people will receive 5 extra points in our grant evaluation process.

 - Applications that address emerald ash borer preparation, education or management will receive 5 extra points in the grant evaluation process.